boxygamut/custom-ftc-dashboard-writeup/README.md

 Concepts covered in this write-up are meant for REV Control Hubs

-**DISCLAIMER:** SOME OF THE CONCEPTS SHOWN HERE HAVE NOT BEEN TESTED, THEY ARE THEORETICAL AND SHOULD WORK(I'm too lazy to test them)
+**DISCLAIMER:** SOME OF THE CONCEPTS SHOWN HERE HAVE NOT BEEN TESTED, THEY ARE THEORETICAL AND SHOULD WORK(I'm too lazy to test them) I ALSO MIGHT'VE MADE MISTAKES WRITING THIS, SO PLEASE LET ME KNOW IF I GOT ANYTHING WRONG
 If you need any help, feel free to reach out

 # Why Customize Your Dashboard?